AlirezaSamar/Machine-Learning-on-Apple-Silicon-M1/README.md

 ```
 conda env create -f tensorflow-apple-metal.yml -n tensorflow
 ```

 Once the setup is done, access to this environment using the following command:

 ```
 conda activate tensorflow
 ```

-🚨 If the above command shows error try `conda info --envs`, copy the path of tensorflow env and use `conda activate /PATH`.
+🚨 If the above command shows error, try `conda init {SHELL}` such as zsh or bash and run the activate again.
+If that didn't work too, then try `conda info --envs`, copy the path of tensorflow env and use `conda activate /PATH`.

 Let's also add Jupyter to this environment:

 ```
 conda install nb_conda
 ```

 ## Register environment

 Alright it's time to register our newly created environement to the kernel using this command:

 ```
 python -m ipykernel install --user --name tensorflow --display-name "Python 3.9 (tensorflow)"
 ```

 🚨 Make sure your environment is activated and you are in (tensorflow).

 ## Testing the environment¶

 Almost there!
 Let's just make sure everything is setup and works fine!
 Jump in to a new Jupyter notebook using this command:

 ```
 jupyter notebook
 ```

 And now paste and run this code to validate your setup:

 ```python
 import sys